You may also like:

 Whether the feedback you get is positive or negative (which can be one of the most important sources of learning), make sure to respond and let your customers know that you hear them.
 This way, they will be more likely to talk it out next time you need it, which will benefit both sides.

-2. Promote a customer-focused approach across the company
+2. Promote a Customer-Focused Approach Across the Company

 Promoting customer-focused approach company-wide

 Although it might seem that the whole responsibility for making customers happy falls on the customer support team, that's not the best possible approach that e-commerce or any other business can take.
+As Tony Hsieh, the CEO of Zappos, once said, “Customer service should not be a department.
+It should be the entire company.”

 This means that every employee, no matter their position, or any possible decision made in the company, should be made with a focus on customers, even if it seems that there’s no direct connection between the two.
 Most often than not, there is.

 For instance, rewarding the team once in a while would likely spark the feeling of being recognized for their efforts.
-Hence, employees will be encouraged to do their best at work, eventually reflecting on the customer satisfaction with a brand.
+Hence, employees will be encouraged to do their best at work, eventually reflecting on customer satisfaction with a brand.

 3. Take advantage of customer service tools

-The right tools, such as HelpCenter app, can help shift the customer support team's focus from just serving a customer to actually helping them solve their problems since prioritizing tasks and answering requests become better organized.
+If you’ve ever tried a help desk or any other kind of customer service software, you definitely know the difference it can make for managing customer inquiries.
+The right tools, such as the Help Center app, can help shift the customer support team's focus from just serving a customer to actually helping them solve their problems since prioritizing tasks and answering requests become better organized.

 Besides, such tools, let’s take a help desk system, for example, can make it easier to meet other objectives that fall under the client focus definition.
 It becomes easier to manage multiple communication channels and meet customers where they are, personalize the conversations, boost customer engagement, and get a more comprehensive image of each inquiry, thus improving the quality of customer support.